mochiyaki/gguf-coder/README.md

 - This can happen when the CLI restarts
 - Click the status bar item to reconnect
-- Enable `coder.autoConnect` for automatic reconnection on startup
+- Opt to enable `coder.autoConnect` for automatic reconnection on startup (default is manual)

 ### Development